Pinjasaur/redesigned-potato/README.md

   created_at, date not null
 ```

+---

 After writing this, I opted to keep it simpler and not store the `slug` and simply encode & decode it on the fly with the aforementioned Sqids library.
 Additionally, I didn't implement a `?slug=` query parameter when creating a short URL to keep it simpler.
+The rest of the system essentially went as-planned, though.
+TypeScript probably wasn't worth it (it wasn't as seamless at the ORM layer like I was hoping) but also didn't add a bunch of development time either.